-The pro kit has a set of peripherals that showcase some of the features of the EFM8BB52.
+The pro kit has a set of peripherals that showcase some of the features of the EFM8BB51.

-Note that most EFM8BB52 I/O routed to peripherals are also routed to the breakout pads or the EXP header, which must be taken into consideration when using these.
+Note that most EFM8BB51 I/O routed to peripherals are also routed to the breakout pads or the EXP header, which must be taken into consideration when using these.

-6.1 Push Buttons and RGB LED
+6.1 Push Buttons and LEDs

 The kit has two user push buttons marked BTN0 and BTN1.
-They are connected directly to the EFM8BB52 and are debounced by RC filters with a time constant of 1 ms. The buttons are connected to pins P0.2 and P0.3.
+They are connected directly to the EFM8BB51 and are debounced by RC filters with a time constant of 1 ms. The buttons are connected to pins P0.2 and P0.3.

-The kit also features an RGB LED marked LED0, which is controlled by GPIO pins on the EFM8BB52.
-The RGB LED is connected to pins P1.4, P1.5, and P1.6 in an active-low configuration.
+The kit also features two yellow LEDs marked LED0 and LED1 that are controlled by GPIO pins on the EFM8BB51.
+The LEDs are connected to pins P1.5 and P1.6 in an active-high configuration.